East Texas A&M Alum Named Terrell Police Chief

 East Texas A&M Instructor and Program Coordinator Jimmy Womack said Sansom's achievement is one of many that underscore the degree program's impact and relevance in the profession.

-The program has produced several graduates who subsequently elevated into prominent leadership roles.
-Most recently, the growing network includes leaders at the Texas Department of Public Safety, Guadalupe County, and Rockport.
+The program has produced several graduates who subsequently elevated into prominent leadership roles in Texas.
+Most recently, the growing network includes leaders at two major state agencies, Guadalupe County, and Rockport.
 East Texas A&M has also established preferred education pathway agreements with police departments in Fort Worth, Terrell and Austin.
 Through these agreements, officers at partnering agencies receive streamlined access to the program and targeted support to help them complete their degrees efficiently.

 “Our alumni are in incredibly prominent law enforcement leadership positions within Texas policing—a state that has long been a focal point for national security on the global stage,” Womack said.
 “This accomplishment emphasizes the caliber of leaders we produce and reinforces East Texas A&M's influence in criminal justice, policing and emergency management.”